 Mêlée à Trois: The final battle with the Phoenix/ZODIAC Ophiuchus vs. ZODIAC Libra vs. two Kamui fighters.

-Mercy Mode: Somewhat, everytime you die, the game lets you start with an extra continue and these stack up.
-Also inverted in that everytime you beat the game you lose one.
+Mercy Mode: Somewhat, every time you die, the game lets you start with an extra continue and these stack up.
+Strangely enough, the game also rewards you with another continue if you beat the game without using any.

 Mood Whiplash: After finally destroying the final boss, Libra, a mellow piano suddenly starts playing followed by ZODIAC Ophiuchus blowing itself up.

 Nominal Hero: ZODIAC Ophiuchus wants to destroy the other ZODIAC units.
 At first, its victories over the enemy ZODIACs bring humanity to hail it as their savior.
-But ZODIAC Ophiuchus is only focused on destroying the ZODIACs, not saving humanity or the Earth, and as a result it causes a lot of collateral damage in the process.
+But ZODIAC Ophiuchus is only focused on destroying the ZODIACs, not saving humanity or the Earth, and as a result it causes a lot of collateral damage in the process, giving it the highest death toll during the events of the game.
 Ophiuchus is subsequently downgraded from "savior" to "just another menace to the Earth."